NexPlayer/Unity-SDK/platforms/xbox.md

 In order to allow the UWP app to access the internet, the capability option **InternetClient** needs to be checked in the Unity player settings.

 These configurations can be set in the following Unity section:
-**File → Build Settings → Player Settings (Universal Windows Platform) → Publishing Settings**
+**File → Build Settings → Player Settings (Universal Windows Platform) → Publishing Settings**.

 ![](../assets/platforms/xbox2.png)

-Then, proceed with the build normally by clicking on **File → Build Settings → Build** This will launch a File Explorer window asking for a destination folder.
+Then, proceed with the build normally by clicking on **File → Build Settings → Build**.
+This will launch a File Explorer window asking for a destination folder.
 Create a folder next to the Assets directory of the project, and choose this folder as the destination folder of the build.
 Unity has now created a new Visual Studio solution that will be used to deploy the UWP program.

 ![](../assets/platforms/xbox3.png)